venam/blog/_posts/2015-09-25-group-work.markdown

 As expected the contributions across the project gradually decreased.

-The twenty or so users that were blabbering about their opinions became 5 when it was time to draw mockups, 3 when it was time to draw the class diagram, and 2 when it was time to implement it (I counted myself in).
+The twenty or so users that were blabbering their opinions became 5 when it was time to draw mockups, 3 when it was time to draw the class diagram, and 2 when it was time to implement it (myself counted).

 It's not surprising, once you set the goals and requirement in the